Aliases for GAL Gene

 GeneCards Summary for GAL Gene

-GAL (Galanin/GMAP Prepropeptide) is a Protein Coding gene.
-Diseases associated with GAL include normal pressure hydrocephalus and pain disorder.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+GAL (Galanin And GMAP Prepropeptide) is a Protein Coding gene.
+Diseases associated with GAL include Epilepsy, Familial Temporal Lobe, 8 and Gastroenteritis.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 GO annotations related to this gene include hormone activity and type 2 galanin receptor binding.

 UniProtKB/Swiss-Prot for GAL Gene

 Endocrine hormone of the central and peripheral nervous systems that binds and activates the G protein-coupled receptors GALR1, GALR2, and GALR3.
 This small neuropeptide may regulate diverse physiologic functions including contraction of smooth muscle of the gastrointestinal and genitourinary tract, growth hormone and insulin release and adrenal secretion.